flyingrhinonz/nccm/README.md

 Enter               Connect to the selected entry

 Ctrl-h              Display this help menu
-Ctrl-q              Quit the program
-Ctrl-c              Quit the program
+Ctrl-q or Ctrl-c    Quit the program
 F1-F4 or !@#$       Sort by respective column (1-4)
 ```